 Our team at WestEd, Formative Insights: Assessment for Learning, has been working with teachers in formative assessment to increase student agency for the last 10 years.
 Recently, we’ve had our ears to the ground to learn with and from teachers about how formative assessment and student agency translates to, and enhances, online learning.
-This blog post shares some ideas to strengthen online learning based on what we’ve learned from these formative assessment teachers.
-It is one of a three-part series.
-The other two are Using Conversations to Cultivate a Collaborative Learning Culture and Students use the Formative Assessment Feedback Loop.
+This post shares insights and ideas to strengthen online learning based on what we’ve learned from teachers using formative assessment practices.

 Why student agency now?

 When our team considered what our best hopes are for online learning, we landed on all students receiving the tools and structured opportunities they need to develop agency over their own learning, both individually and collectively.
 In fact, we believe that online learning provides a unique opportunity for this work to occur.
 While student agency has always, in fact, been necessary for students to achieve deep and sustained learning, many schools have not been able to make the shift in brick and mortar settings.
 Yet with a high percentage of teachers now thrust into online teaching, some schools and districts are seeing this is an opportunity to hand over the heavier lift of learning to students, to foster and provide students with the tools and opportunities they need to grow and express their learner agency.